medicmather/Assignment4/README.md

 <h3>Feature 4: POS Tagging and Probability toolkit</h3>
 <p>The POS tagging API has been added, but what is used is the Probaility of these POS tags being accurate.
 This probability is used to make a quick descision on whether or not the input from the user has been spelt correctly.
 This is done by making sure the probability that the POS tag was correct is good enough, so that it can be ensured it is actually a word. </p>

+<h3>Feature 5: DropBox api</h3>
+<p>The dropbox API has been added, but what is used is the ability to delete and re-upload files that are constantly changing. </p>
+<h3>Feature 6: Google Static Maps api</h3>
+<p>The Google Static Maps API has been added, but what is used is the ability to have images of locations pop up when the user asks location based questions. </p>
 <br><br>